 Thickness, area, and nerve branch density of each region.
 The thickness, area, and nerve branch density of each region of the palm and dorsum of the hand are shown in Table I. The skin in region IV was the thickest, while in region III was thinnest.
 Before and after staining, region VI was the largest, and region I was smallest.
 These differences were significant (P<0.01).
 A comparison of the density of secondary nerve branches in each palm region showed that region V had the highest, while region II had the lowest.
-A comparison of the density of the tertiary and following nerve branches and the total nerve branches in each region I had the lowest.
-A comparison of the density of the secondary nerve branches in a comparison of the secondary nerve branches between regions I and II;
+A comparison of the density of the tertiary and following nerve branches and the total nerve branches in each region of the palm showed that region III had the highest, while region I had the lowest.
+A comparison of the nerve branch density of the secondary nerve branches between regions I and II;